 Nationwide Children's transport has expanded services to now include a fully-dedicated helicopter (named Monarch 1) to serve critically-ill patients.
 And fast.
 Monarch 1 will allow our neonatal and pediatric transport team to initiate critical care services more quickly.

-The aircraft is an addition to the existing ground-based and air transport options offered by Nationwide Children’s Hospital and MedFlight, our current partner for helicopter transport.
-The helicopter will be based at The Ohio State University Airport and is equipped with state-of-the-art critical care equipment.
+The aircraft is an addition to the existing ground-based and air transport options offered by Nationwide Children’s Hospital and MedFlight, still our partner for additional helicopter transports.
+The helicopter is based at The Ohio State University Airport and is equipped with state-of-the-art critical care equipment.
 This includes IFR technology allowing it to fly in low visibility and a combination of nitric oxide therapies and High Frequency Ventilation (HFV) for patients in need of respiratory care.

 Monarch 1 is the only Ohio transport helicopter that offers this kind of respiratory care for neonatal patients.
 And with Nationwide Children’s Hospital being home to one of the largest neonatal networks in the U.S., with about 30 percent of all neonatal admissions requiring at least a one-hour drive, the helicopter will be a dedicated, specialized resource.